gtuck/web3400-Course-Docs/assignments/02/description.md

       margin: 5px 0;
   }
   ```
-- **Integration with HTML Project**: Add styles to the table and form in the HTML document from session 5.

 ## Finalizing the Project with Advanced CSS
 - **Objective**: Apply advanced CSS techniques to finalize the project.